publify/publify/README.md

 You can now launch you browser and access 127.0.0.1:3000.

+### Install Publify on a server

+You can use your preferred installation method (e.g., Capistrano) to install Publify on a server.
+You will also need to set up the environment so it contains at least `SECRET_KEY_BASE`.
+Your web server may allow you to set this, or you can consider using a tool like `dotenv`.

 ### Install Publify on Heroku

 In order to install Publify on Heroku, you’ll need to do some minor tweaks.